 “Are we certain they didn’t just off themselves?”
 Jackson asks, flipping through a car magazine, like he thinks the rest of them can’t notice the tension at his shoulders.
 Jackson was a dick, but he’d settled easily into pack life after they’d offed the kanima part of him.
 Lydia gives him a look, and even Peter looks vaguely concerned in a way that isn’t creepy, and Scott had had to be stopped from going after his beta and his boyfriend and his Stiles.

 Malia slinks her way over to Derek as Lydia takes control of the rescue mission planning and presses her face against his knee, curling a hand around his other calf.
-“He’ll be okay,” she says, intuitive and understanding in a way she’d worked hard to learn after they’d rescued her from being trapped as a fox for all of those years.
+“He’ll be okay,” she says, intuitive and understanding in a way she’d worked hard to learn after they’d rescued her from being trapped as a coyote for all of those years.
 Derek can tell she’s leeching away his anxiety, and he feels extremely bad for being such a complete disaster of an alpha, but Jackson had broken a mug and Allison had snapped an arrow and, it wasn’t like he was the only one freaking out, okay?

 “We should tell Mason,” Kira says plaintively.
 “You know how he and Liam are—he’d want to know.”